danielmark0116/sudoku/README.md

 You can play the game here: [CLICK](https://danielmark0116.github.io/sudoku/)

+## HOW TO PLAY

+Simply select the desired difficulty level and input the numbers in empty fields (from 1 to 9).
+You can do it by first selecting the empty field and then either pressing the number on your keyboard or using the popup window

 ---

 If you want to fork the repo and work on it yourself a little, just clone in to your disk, open and run